roridemonslayer/roridemonslayer/README.md

 ###

 <p align="left">Hello!
 My name is Deborah, but you can call me Rori.
-I'm a freshman majoring in Computer science and I'm from New York CIty🌃<br><br>- 🔭 I’m working as ...<br>- 📚 I'm currently learning ...<br>- ⚡ In my free time I ...</p>
+I'm a freshman majoring in Computer science and I'm from New York CIty🌃<br><br>- 🔭 I’m currently working on a platform called Resume AI, more information on that soon. 🤫<br>- 📚 I'm currently learning more databases.<br>- ⚡ In my free time I play guitar, crochet, and watch cartoons.</p>

 ###